dylan-lang/opendylan/documentation/library-reference/source/common-dylan/transcendentals.rst

 .. current-library:: common-dylan
 .. current-module:: transcendentals

-The *transcendentals* module, exported from the *common-dylan* library, provides a set of generic functions for ANSI C-like behavior over real numbers.
+The *transcendentals* module, exported from the :doc:`common-dylan <index>` library, provides a set of generic functions for ANSI C-like behavior over real numbers.
 The restrictions and error cases described in this document are intended to be the same as they are in ANSI C.

-The single module, *transcendentals*, exports these generic functions and methods.

 Because implementation of these functions might be by a standard library for transcendentals accessed by a foreign function interface, the exact precision and algorithms (and hence, the exact results) for all of these functions is explicitly unspecified.

-Note, however, that a program expects the following, even in libraries that are implemented by calling foreign libraries:
+Note, however, that a program may expect the following, even in libraries that are implemented by calling foreign libraries:

 - Domain and range errors should be signalled as Dylan errors.
-- Floating point precision *contagion* must obey Dylan rules (that is, functions called on single precision values return single precision results, and functions on double precision values return double precision results)
+- Floating point precision *contagion* must obey Dylan rules.
+That is, functions called on single precision values return single precision results, and functions on double precision values return double precision results.
+  When a function (e.g., :drm:`^`, :gf:`atan2`, etc.) accepts two arguments, if either argument is a double precision value then the result is also double precision.

+As a rule this module does not automatically convert integer values to floating point values.
+Callers should do so explicitly, so as to choose the appropriate floating point type for their needs.

+Complex numbers are not implemented.
+If the result of calling any *transcendentals* function would be a complex number :drm:`<error>` is signalled.

 Reference
 =========

-This section contains a reference entry for each item exported from the *common-dylan* library's *transcendentals* module.
+This section contains a reference entry for each item exported from the *transcendentals* module.

 .. generic-function:: ^